 As demonstrated in Table 4, previous studies concentrate on amortized fairness, which is probably because single fairness is not achievable in some scenarios [7].
-Existing work [71, 109] often uses the average value as the cumulative effect, such as the average exposure of a group across multiple recommendation lists.
-However, even if the averageManuscript submitted to ACM values are the same, the variance may be different, which may also be unfair.
+Existing work [67, 103] often uses the average value as the cumulative effect, such as the average exposure of a group across multiple recommendation lists.
+However, even if the average values are the same, the variance may be different, which may also be unfair.
 A high variance may mean that the recommendation performance is not stable and may bring more negative experiences to users.
 Nevertheless, no previous work has been done that takes variance into consideration.